Easton's Beach Snack Bar At Salty's Second Beach Middletown RI

 Salt Air, Sachuest Point, and the Ritual of the Beach Snack Bar

 There is a particular kind of afternoon that Rhode Island's southern shores do better than almost anywhere on the Atlantic seaboard: the wind carrying the smell of the ocean across a wide, sandy arc, the light going horizontal in the late afternoon, and somewhere nearby, a counter selling exactly what the moment requires.
-Easton's Beach Snack Bar at Salty's, positioned at Second Beach along Sachuest Point Road in Middletown, operates within that tradition.
+Easton's Beach Snack Bar at Salty's, positioned at Second Beach along Sachuest Point Road in Middletown, is a casual restaurant with a walk-in-friendly policy and an average Google rating of 4.4 from 248 reviews.
 The snack bar at a classic New England beach is one of American seaside culture's most durable formats, and this one sits at the edge of a stretch of coastline that draws visitors from Newport, Providence, and well beyond the state line.

 Second Beach, formally known as Sachuest Beach, is a different proposition from the more commercial First Beach further up the coast.
 The point juts into the Atlantic with the Sachuest Point National Wildlife Refuge at its tip, which means the surroundings stay largely undeveloped.
 That geographical context shapes what a snack bar here needs to be: not a boardwalk-style operation geared toward high volume, but a place that fits the slower register of a beach where people spread out, settle in, and stay.